-When host software wants to get data or send data to an isochronous endpoint connected downstream of a DWA, it will map a wireless USB isochronous endpoint on the DWA isochronous streaming interface to the wired USB endpoint.
-This mapping is accomplished via the bmAttribute field in the RPipe descriptor.
-The DWA uses the bInterval field in the RPipe descriptor to determine the frequency with which to service the downstream wired endpoint.
-The host will service the upstream wireless Isochronous endpoint on the DWA as specified in the bOverTheAirInterval field in the RPipe descriptor.
-The DWA will accept Wireless USB isochronous endpoints.
-The DWA interacts with the downstream wired isochronous endpoints such that the upstream wireless isochronous endpoints they are associated with behave like native Wireless USB isochronous endpoints.
-Note that there is no transfer result or packet status for an isochronous transfer.
-Data that was read from a downstream connected Isochronous IN endpoint is sent back via its associated Wireless Isochronous endpoint on the DWA.
+Furthermore, for endpoints of type Isochronous and Interrupt, the DWA uses the bInterval field in the RPipe descriptor to determine the frequency with which to service the downstream wired endpoint.
+The host will service the upstream wireless Isochronous or Interrupt endpoint on the DWA as specified in the bOverTheAirInterval field in the RPipe descriptor.
+The DWA will accept Wireless USB isochronous data packets on its isochronous endpoints.
+The DWA interacts with the downstream wired endpoints such that the upstream wireless endpoints they are associated with behave like native Wireless USB endpoints of the same type.
+Note that there is no transfer result or packet status for a Transparent RPipe transfer.
+Data that was read from a downstream connected IN endpoint is sent back via its associated Wireless endpoint on the DWA.

-8.4.6.1 DWA Isochronous OUT Responsibilities
+8.1.18.4.1 DWA Isochronous OUT Responsibilities